 The most important thing you can do to ensure a happy new year is to plan ahead and book early.
 If you’re also planning to be in Las Vegas for Christmas, make sure you check out all the best Christmas light displays and events on the Strip.
 Our walking tour itinerary makes it easy to take in all the must-see Christmas displays:

-Dashing Down the Strip: Walking Tour of the Best Las Vegas Christmas Light Displays, Events, & Attractions
+Dashing Down the Strip: Walking Tour of the Best Las Vegas Christmas Light Displays, Events, & Attractions (map included)

 Featured Image Source: kennejima via Flickr.